SRC 4325 CD - Radio AEG - Free user manual and instructions

 The switch-off time can be reset afterwards by pressing the SLEEP button again.

-If you want to cancel the function, press the SLEEP button many times as necessary for the display SLEEP to be turned off.
+If you want to cancel the function, press the SLEEP button as many times as necessary for the display SLEEP to be turned off.

 Playing CDs/MP3s